 Mark Conrad played by Curd Jergens is a playboy, a drunk, and a troublemaker with a shady past who is expelled by Hong Kong police after one too many bar fights.

-Mark is sent to Macau on the ferry boat called Fa Tsan, known to its crew as Fat Annie.
+Mark is sent to Macao on the ferry boat called Fa Tsan, known to its crew as Fat Annie.

-Orson Welles plays Captain Hart who pilots the vessel to Macau but Conrad’s papers are out of order so Macao refuses to allow him to enter.
+Orson Welles plays Captain Hart who pilots the vessel to Macao but Conrad’s papers are out of order so Macao refuses to allow him to enter.

 Unable to go ashore, Conrad becomes a permanent passenger on the ferry with Hart, who detests him.

 The movie is a long, lazy voyage for Conrad until an encounter with a typhoon and pirates brings out the truth about Hart.

-Want to go on a Macau shopping spree?
+Want to go on a Macao shopping spree?
 Of course, there are plenty of malls but why not try these small independent stores?